The Things They Carried Weakness Quotes

 [Azar] looked down at me with a mixture of contempt and pity.
 After a second he shook his head.
 "Man, I'll tell you something.
 You're a sorry, sorry case."
 I was trembling.
 I kept hugging myself, rocking, but I couldn't make it go away.
 (The Ghost Soldiers.204-5)

-At first, Azar seems like the strong one here, and Tim comes across as weak.
-After all, Azar is pitying Tim, and Tim is a curled up mess on the ground.
-But Tim's the one with the strength to stare at his own weakness and mortality and deal with them (even if it involves crying).
+At first, Azar seems like the strong one here, and O'Brien comes across as weak.
+After all, Azar is pitying O'Brien, and O'Brien is a curled up mess on the ground.
+But O'Brien's the one with the strength to stare at his own weakness and mortality and deal with it (even if it involves crying).
 Azar's the one too weak to acknowledge that he could ever be weak.
-Does that make sense?